-- check the interconnections between all elements of the basic system - install the grips and preload the load string - prepare a set of specimens (sample) for testing

-- test the sample

-- view the test results and print a test report.
+- check the interconnections between all elements of the basic system - prepare a set of specimens (sample) for testing - test the sample - view the test results and print a test report.

-- perform routine maintenance of the system

-These instructions do not include the development of Bluehill[®] test methods.
-This is covered in more advanced training that can be provided by the Instron[®] Service and Training departments.
+These instructions do not include the development of Bluehill® test methods.
+This is covered in more advanced training that can be provided by the Instron® Service and Training departments.